-- 3 or 4 courses.
-Look for a thesis advisor
+- Spring: Take 3 or 4 courses.
+Assistant in Instruction for one course.
+Look for a thesis advisor.

-- 3 or 4 courses.
-Complete the qualification procedure
+- Spring: Take 3 or 4 courses.
+Complete the qualification procedure (below).

 PhD qualification: oral examination requirement

 The committee must be chosen and approved by the department chairman by the end of a student's third semester (typically in December of the second year).
 The oral examination should be taken by the end of a student's fourth semester (typically in May of the second year).
-If a student fails it, they can take it one more time.
+If the student fails the oral examination, they can take it again one additional time.

 After obtaining the required grades in specified core courses and passing an oral qualification exam, students are said to have "qualified" or been "admitted to PhD candidacy."
 They are then ready to focus on their research.